airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.25_commonmark.md

-The actual instructions (the `.text.text` section) are loaded at the address 0x08048000 (numbers starting with `0x` are in hexadecimal, which will be discussed in [???](#countingchapter)).[35]
+The actual instructions (the `.text.text` section) are loaded at the address 0x08048000 (numbers starting with `0x` are in hexadecimal, which will be discussed in [Counting Like a Computer](#counting-like-a-computer)).[35]
 The `.data.data` section is loaded immediately after that, followed by the `.bss.bss` section.

 The last byte that can be addressed on Linux is location 0xbfffffff.
 Linux starts the stack here and grows it downward toward the other sections.
 Between them is a huge gap.
-The initial layout of the stack is as follows: At the bottom of the stack (the bottom of the stack is the top address of memory - see [???](#functionschapter)), there is a word of memory that is zero.
+The initial layout of the stack is as follows: At the bottom of the stack (the bottom of the stack is the top address of memory - see [Chapter 4.
+All About Functions](#chapter-4-all-about-functions)), there is a word of memory that is zero.
 After that comes the null-terminated name of the program using ASCII characters.
 After the program name comes the program's environment variables (these are not important to us in this book).
 Then come the program's command-line arguments.
 These are the values that the user typed in on the command line to run this program.
 When we run `as`, for example, we give it several arguments - `as`, `sourcefile.s`, `-o`, and `objectfile.o`.
 After these, we have the number of arguments that were used.
-When the program begins, this is where the stack pointer, ESP-INDEXED, is pointing.
-Further pushes on the stack move ESP down in memory.
+When the program begins, this is where the stack pointer, *%esp*, is pointing.
+Further pushes on the stack move *%esp* down in memory.
 For example, the instruction

         pushl %eax